Illias-b/Customer-Cohorts-Analysis/README.md

 ## PROJECT DURATION
 The entire project was completed within a single agile sprint, lasting no more than 3 weeks.
 Key activities in this sprint included:
+- **Stakeholder Requirements Gathering**: Engaging with stakeholders to understand their needs and defining the project scope.
+This phase was crucial for aligning the dashboard with business objectives and ensuring it met the users' expectations.
+- **KPI Identification and Validation**: Working closely with stakeholders to identify and validate the key performance indicators (KPIs) that were critical to measure and track in the dashboard.
 - **Exploratory Data Analysis (EDA)**: Conducting a thorough examination of the data to understand underlying patterns and relationships.
 - **Cohort Logic Development**: Building the logic to categorize customers into different cohorts based on their contract lifecycle.
 - **Visualization Construction**: Designing and creating an intuitive and informative Tableau dashboard to display the insights.